dyoung522/vmproxy/README.md

   ```sh
   vagrant up
   ```

+### Upgrading from a previous release

+1. Run `vagrant destroy` -- *this ensures you get the latest provisioning*
+1. Then run `vagrant up` as usual

+### That's it!

-1. That's it, your proxy server is now up and running at `192.168.50.100:3128`.
+Your proxy server is now up and running at `192.168.50.100:3128`.
 In case something goes wrong, you can check `logs/vpn.log` for additional information.

 ## Great!
 Now, how do I use it?